-See section 3.3.6.3 for more details on the Payload Data Time To Live - TTL parameter.
+See section 3.4.6.3 for more details on the Payload Data Time To Live - TTL parameter.

-3.3.6.3 Payload Data Time to Live - TTL
+3.4.6.3 Payload Data Time to Live - TTL for Acknowledged Payload

-TTL is the maximum age a globally retried packet can have.
+TTL is the maximum age a globally retried acknowledged packet can have.
 When a packet reaches this age, it is removed.